I’m the author of a debut novel, set in Belfast and Harris in the early 70s.

 As a teenager living in Northern Ireland at the height of the conflict, I spent my days desperately wishing for peace.
 When the violence showed no signs of ending, I left.
 A cop out, some might say.
 For me it was the right decision because it took decades before peace became a possibility.

-This year marks the twentieth anniversary of the Good Friday Agreement.
-It’s a remarkable achievement.
-Yet amongst all the celebrations there is little mention of the women who tirelessly campaigned for peace long before the politicians (mostly men) sat around the negotiating table.
+Last year marked the twentieth anniversary of the Good Friday Agreement.
+It was a remarkable achievement.
+Yet amongst all the celebrations there was little mention of the women who tirelessly campaigned for peace long before the politicians (mostly men) sat around the negotiating table.
 I always admired these women and feel they deserve a mention too.

 It’s probably no surprise then to find that the main character in my book is a young peace campaigner.
 Unlike me, who hightailed it out of the province at the first opportunity, she tries to change things for the better.
 She’s more courageous than I ever was and gets to do things I would never have attempted.
 She refuses to give in to the pressure to take a side.